spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-shipment-feature-integration.md

 {% info_block warningBox "Verification" %}

-Verify that the following changes have been implemented by checking your database:
+Verify that the following changes have been applied by checking your database:

 | DATABASE ENTITY | TYPE | EVENT |
 |-|-|-|